Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Beverly Hills Hotel opened up its doors in 1912, before the city of Beverly Hills officially existed.
 The pink palace is nearly as famous as the Hollywood stars who’ve stayed here, from Charlie Chaplin and Buster Keaton to Will Rogers, Dean Martin and Frank Sinatra.
 It’s been the setting for countless films as well, including 1950s “Designing Woman” starring Gregory Peak and Lauren Bacall.
 The ultimate place to delve into Hollywood’s Golden era, the moment you step onto its signature red carpet and enter the grand lobby, you’ll know you’re in a place where countless memories have been made.

-Set on Montego Bay, the Round Hotel offers an old-world escape in Jamaica.
+Set on Montego Bay, Round Hill Hotel and Villas offers an old-world escape in Jamaica.
 A popular Caribbean property for the Hollywood jet set for nearly 70 years, you can see many of its former guests in the open-air cocktail bar.
 Or their photos anyway, with black-and-white photographs plastered about, including everyone from Bing Crosby to Michael Douglas and Paul McCartney.
 If you book Villa 10, you can sleep in the very room where President John F. Kennedy and Jackie enjoyed their honeymoon.
 It was even Ralph Lauren himself who lent his decorating skills when the hotel’s historic Pineapple House was renovated.
 Despite the retro feel, you’ll find lots of modern elegance, with mahogany four-poster beds and plantation-style chairs.

 If you long for the 1960s, it’s hard to beat Theoxenia on Mykonos Island in Greece.
 Mykonos is a beautiful, cosmopolitan island with some of the most stylish boutique hotels in the entire country, including Theoxenia.
 Spend your days strolling past some of the finest traditional Greek architecture and soaking up the sun and sand on exquisite beaches, sailing, swimming and other activities out on the water, before taking in the island’s famous nightlife scene.
 Afterward, you can return to this five-star boutique property with fun details like primary-hued retro furniture, Pop Art canvases, molded white seats around the pool.